The Effects Of Neurotransmitters Tend To Be

 Glutamate is the primary excitatory neurotransmitter in the brain.
 Its effects include:

 • Learning and Memory: Glutamate is essential for learning and memory.
-It plays a crucial role in synaptic plasticity, the process by which connections between neurons are strengthened or weakened.
+It has a big impact in synaptic plasticity, the process by which connections between neurons are strengthened or weakened.

 • Cognitive Function: Glutamate is involved in many cognitive functions, including attention, processing speed, and executive function.